Floyd is not just a pig

 University of Iowa fans have for years seen triumphant Hawkeye football players carrying a hefty statue of Floyd of Rosedale any time they defeated the University of Minnesota Golden Gophers in the annual game between the two rivals.
 But few know the origin of Floyd of Rosedale or that he came from Fort Dodge.

-The group is led by Councilman Dave Flattery and it includes Councilman Terry Moehnke; Shelly Bottorff, executive director of the Fort Dodge Fine Arts Association; Jennifer Dutcher, art program coordinator at Iowa Central Community College; Scott Johnson, president of Kallin-Johnson Monument Co.
-Inc.; and Carissa Harvey, the city’s strategic planner.
+He has been assisted by a group that includes Councilman Terry Moehnke, Shelly Bottorff, executive director of the Fort Dodge Fine Arts Association; Jennfier Dutcher, art program coordinator at Iowa Central Community College, Scott Johnson, president of Kallin-Johnson Monument Co.
+Inc.; Carissa Harvey, the city’s strategic planner; and Jim Kersten, vice president of government relations and external affiairs at Iowa Central.